layoutBox/PinLayout/README.md

 <br/>

-### Layout using relative positioning and alignment <a name="relative_positionning_w_alignment"></a>
+### Layout using relative positioning and alignment <a name="relative_positioning_w_alignment"></a>

-PinLayout also has methods to position relative to other views but with also the ability of specifying the **alignment**.
+PinLayout also has methods to position relative to other views but with also the ability to specify the **alignment**.
 The view can be layouted relative to **one or many relative views**.

 **Methods:**

 * **`above(of: UIView, aligned: HorizontalAlignment)`**
 **`above(of: [UIView], aligned: HorizontalAlignment)`**
 Position the view above the specified view(s) and aligned it using the specified HorizontalAlignment.
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning one view’s anchor: bottomLeft, bottomCenter or bottomRight.

 * **`below(of: UIView, aligned: HorizontalAlignment)`**
 **`below(of: [UIView], aligned: HorizontalAlignment)`**
 Position the view below the specified view(s) and aligned it using the specified HorizontalAlignment.
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning one view’s anchor: topLeft, topCenter or topRight.

 * **`left(of: UIView, aligned: VerticalAlignment)`**
 **`left(of: [UIView], aligned: HorizontalAlignment)`**
 Position the view left of the specified view(s) and aligned it using the specified VerticalAlignment.
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning one view’s anchor: topRight, centerRight or bottomRight.

 * **`right(of: UIView, aligned: VerticalAlignment)`**
 **`right(of: [UIView], aligned: HorizontalAlignment)`**
 Position the view right of the specified view(s) and aligned it using the specified VerticalAlignment.
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning one view’s anchor: topLeft, centerLeft or bottomLeft.

 * **`before(of: UIView, aligned: HorizontalAlignment)`**:left_right_arrow:
 **`before(of: [UIView], aligned: HorizontalAlignment)`**:left_right_arrow:
 In LTR direction the view is positionned at the left of the specified view(s).
 In RTL direction the view is positionned at the right.
-One or many relative views can be specied.
+One or many relative views can be specified.

 * **`after(of: UIView, aligned: HorizontalAlignment)`**:left_right_arrow:
 **`after(of: [UIView], aligned: HorizontalAlignment)`**:left_right_arrow:
 In LTR direction the view is positionned at the right of the specified view(s).
 In RTL direction the view is positionned at the left.
-One or many relative views can be specied.
+One or many relative views can be specified.

 **How alignment is applied:**

 * **`HorizontalAlignment.left`**: The view's left edge will be aligned to the left most relative view.
 * **`HorizontalAlignment.center`**: The view's hCenter edge will be aligned with the average hCenter of all relative views.
 *  **`HorizontalAlignment.right`**: The view's right edge will be aligned to the right most relative view.
 * **`HorizontalAlignment.start`**:left_right_arrow::
 In LTR direction the view's left edge will be aligned to the left most relative view.